verekia/r3f-webgpu/README.md

 ### Performance

 It seems like WebGPU struggles to initialize the content of the scene more than WebGL.
-On a M1 Macbook Pro, the WebGPU renderer almost crashes the tab when selecting 50 boxes, and WebGL can quickly render 10.000 boxes (at 20fps).
+On a M1 Macbook Pro:

+- Rendering 100 boxes with WebGPU takes 40 seconds (freezes the tab).
+- Rendering 10.000 boxes with WebGL takes 2 seconds (runs at 5fps).